A beginner’s guide to starting a vegan diet

 Although several variations of the vegan diet exist (you might have heard of Whole 30, whole-food plant-based, raw vegan, etc.), most scientific research rarely differentiates between different types of vegan diets.

 I also believe that the healthiest vegan diet is one that is balanced, simple, and works for you.
 For this reason, this article refers to simple vegan diets as a whole.

 Many beginners feel that going vegan is “impossible”.
 I totally understand!
 Changing your lifestyle and way of life is not easy.
 Depending on your personality and your own goals, you might find it helpful to make gradual changes rather than go all in overnight.

-Whatever methods you choose, any attempts at eliminating animal products from your diet will have a positive impact on your health, the planet, and the environment.
+Whatever vegan diet for beginners you choose, any attempts at eliminating animal products from your diet will have a positive impact on your health, the planet, and the environment.
 If you aren’t ready to go 100% vegan, you will still find some helpful information in this article to help you get there at your own pace.